2-1-1

 Neighborhood Family Practice

-Neighborhood Family Practice is a non-profit community health center providing quality primary healthcare services to patients of all ages on the West Side of Cleveland, OH.
-We accept patients with Medicaid HMOs, commercial health insurance, Medicare, and offer a sliding fee scale for patients without health insurance.
-Our sites are located in Cleveland’s Stockyards and Tremont neighborhoods.
+Neighborhood Family Practice (NFP) is a non-profit community health center providing quality primary healthcare services to patients of all ages on the West Side of Cleveland, OH.
+NFP accepts patients with Medicaid HMOs, commercial health insurance, Medicare, and offer a sliding fee scale for patients without health insurance.

 Ohio Benefit Bank (OBB)